shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

       await Default.render();
     },

-    //Loading web3 on the browser
+    // Loading web3 on the browser
     loadWeb3: async () => {
       if(typeof web3 !== 'undefined') {
         web3 = new Web3(web3.currentProvider);